 Click Create to provision and deploy the new function app.

-Click the New button, then click WebHook + API, choose a language for your function, and click Create a function.
-A function is created in your chosen language using the HTTP triggered function template.
+In the Get started quickly page, click WebHook + API, choose a language for your function, and click Create this function.

 Test the function

-- How to scale Azure Functions
+- Add messages to an Azure Storage queue using Functions

 For more information, see Azure Functions HTTP and webhook bindings.